 For food wise, in conclusion I can say that although I did not try so many food in Montreal, I literally had the chance to have meals cooked by a very skilled Canadian.
 Consider it the true blue local food.
 I cannot thanked J enough for her time everyday making meals for me.
 I was not expecting that she spends her time with me throughout this one week, day and night and cook delicious meals everyday for me.
 As you guys already know by now that I am not the type who likes to bother people, so this was unexpected.
 She treated me so well, like extremely well.
 And she deserved all the great things there are in this world.

 I have to end this part of my write-up about Montreal immediately.
+Gonna continue reading my Michelle Obama's Becoming.
+Her story is addictive.
 See you guys when I land in Toronto.

 PLACE TO STAY IN MONTREAL

 Maison Christian Faurie